ramennaut/ramennaut/README.md

 <!-- About -->
 ## Hi, I'm Lenz.
 I study socio-anthropology and computer science.
 Sometimes, I code.
 Mostly, I explore and write about [stuff that I find interesting](https://www.lenz.wiki/now/).
-I'm a big **_tech x policy_** gurlie.
-If it's something that looks at how a group of people (and their culture) reacts to something new (either new tech or new policy or even new virus) in their environment, then I'm probably into it.
+I like working at the interface of tech and culture.
+If it's something that looks at how a group of people reacts to something new in their environment, then I'm probably into it.
 Simulations and modeling is sort of what I'm good at.
-I'm also particular on documentation and creating usable datasets to help out other projects.
+I'm also particularly into documentation (a weird thing to be into) and creating usable datasets to help out other projects.

 <!-- Tech -->
 ## The tech I've used more than once